dimven/SpringNodes/README.md

 _CHANGE LOG_

+110.0.0 061116
+- New nodes:
+	- Springs.BrepShape.ByGeometry works only in Revit 2017 and later and implements the new BrepBuilder class to generate DirectShapes with materials.
+However, poly-surfaces and solids with periodic faces like spheres, cylinders and cones are not supported at thistime.
+	- Springs.SelectFaces+ works in a similar manner to the built in node, with the exception that it provides a valid face reference for family instance elements and the global picl point during selection.
+You can use the pick point to easily identfy the correct face for planar surfaces with multiple loops.
+	- Springs.BoundingBox.MidPoint is a simple utility node that can quickly compute the mid point between a BB's min and max extent.
+	- Springs.Points.ConvexHull2D is an evolution of Clockwork's "UV.ConvexHull2D".
+- All UI nodes now have an additional "CustomMsg" input to provide additional insight when using the nodes with DynamoPlayer.
+- The serialization nodes now have an optional separator input to customize the output for use with some CSV files.
+- The even/odd list utility node have been merged.

 100.0.1 140716
 - Sheet.Views+ got a big speed boost
 - Doc.DeleteElements now handles elements that could not be deleted and returns their ids as a chained string

 100.0.0 130716
 - A lot of nodes provided duplicate functionality or needed refactoring and were removed / replaced.
-You can find a full list of the changes [here](https://github.com/dimven/SpringNodes/wiki/Depreciated-Nodes-for-the-1.0.0-release)
+You can find a full list of the changes [here](https://github.com/dimven/SpringNodes/wiki/Depreciated-and-Changed-nodes-throughout-versions)
 - The library organisation has been revised.
 Everything is now under the "Springs" tab.
 All nodes have a "Springs" prefix so that users don't have to wonder where that node comes from.
 - As Dynamo 0.82 was the last version that supported Revit 2014, Spring Nodes no longer targets Revit 2014.
 - New nodes: